 The GOOD news is that both the water tank and base tray are top-rack dishwasher-safe (but not the tank cap).
 Honeywell recommends running on a light or normal cycle, at temperatures below 70°C/158°F.

-If you’re not using the dishwasher for cleaning, you will need to follow the descaling (with vinegar) and disinfecting (with bleach solution) procedures in the user manual or video below.
+If you’re not using the dishwasher for cleaning, you will need to follow the descaling (with vinegar) and disinfecting (with bleach solution) procedures in the user manual.

 I like that the humidifier has been designed with better hygiene and ease of cleaning in mind.